scrambletools/ESP_AVB/README.md

  T1: MAC = ...8c:23
  T1: GM = ...00000

+ Summary of MRP actions:
+ - Empty: not declared, and not registered.
+ - In: not declared, but registered.
+ - JoinEmpty: declared, but not registered.
+ - JoinIn: declared and registered.

+ 8D SRP send pattern:

+ upon talker connection:
+   talker ready New twice, then listener In once then leaveAll (with Mt on talker and domain only) upon talker disconnect: talker ready Lv once, then listener Mt once, then leavall with (with nothing on T, L, Mt on domain) upon listener connection: listener New+ready twice, then joinMt+ready upon listener disconnect: listener ready Lv+ready once (streamid 0s)

+ when no connection:
+   T/L=Mt, domain=joinMt (send T and L every 10sec, domain every 2sec)
+   leaveAll (with T, L and domain) every 25sec (domain with Mt, rest with nothing) when leavAll and no attr, then all data is 0s when talker connection:
+   T/L=joinMt, domain=joinMt (talker adv every 10sec, domain every 2sec)
+   leaveAll (with T, L and domain) every 25sec (some with Mt some with nothing) when leaveAll with Mt, then data is populated when listener connection:
+   L=joinMt+ready, domain=joinMt (every 2sec)
+   T/L=Mt/Mt+ready, new L=joinMt+ready, domain=joinMt (every 5sec)
+   leaveAll (with T, L and domain) every 25sec (new L and domain with Mt, others with nothing) when leaveAll with Mt, then data is populated

 Summary of the AVB talker (T), listener (L), controller (C) and bridge (B) interaction:
 [Sequence of frame transmissions by each device type]